hieuvp/learning-python/learn-the-basics/loops/README.md

     if number % 2 == 0:
         print(number)

-    # Don't print any numbers that come after "237"
+    # Do not print any numbers that come after "237"
     if number == 237:
         break
 ```